 Freight broker vs. freight forwarder: What’s the difference?

-What’s different between a freight broker and freight forwarder?
-A freight broker arranges and oversees the transport of goods between shippers and carriers.
-Essentially they manage shipments but typically don’t take possession of them.
+So what can you expect from a freight broker vs. forwarder?
+Although they’re both part of the freight industry, freight brokers and forwarders play different roles.
+A freight brokerage company arranges and oversees the transport of goods between shippers and carriers.
+Essentially, they manage shipments but typically don’t take possession of them.
 They also don’t typically handle international shipping.
-Or if they do, it’s usually within a single area, like from a particular U.S. area to a region in Canada.
+Or if they do, it’s usually within a single area, like from a particular part of the U.S. to a region in Canada.

 A freight forwarder, on the other hand, does a lot more.
-They often store the freight for their customers, assemble the shipment, and even consolidate it with other shipments.
+They often store the freight for their customers, assemble and prepare cargo for shipping, and even consolidate it with other shipments.
 Because of their unique licensing, freight forwarders often handle international shipments as well.

 What is a freight broker?

-A freight broker is a kind of facilitator and negotiator.
+A freight broker’s job is to act as a kind of facilitator and negotiator.
 Because they connect with multiple carriers, they can often negotiate better rates for the shippers.
 With multiple clients and higher shipping volume, brokers have more bargaining power than an individual business with only a few regular clients.

 And because brokers work for multiple shippers, they can also provide carriers with a steadier supply of loads than an individual customer could.
 This makes it easier for trucking companies to keep their trucks full and moving.
 It also helps them avoid deadhead miles.